Nurcan Çelik: Club founder and president

-Akdeniz Nurçelik Spor (black/red) vs Osmaniye Spor (green/yellow) in the 2018-19 Turkish Women's Second Football League match.
+Akdeniz Nurçelik Spor (black/red) vs. Osmaniye Spor (green/yellow) in the 2018–19 Turkish Women's Second Football League match.
 Nurcan Çelik (left in lilac/black/red) shooting a photograph of her team.

 In 2010, she founded her own football club İstanbul Nurçelik Spor in Turkey giving her name to the club.
 She took over the players of her former club Zeytinburnuspor, which had recently folded.
 She established a women-only club, and did not open a men's branch for fear that one day a club president may decide to close the women's branch.
 She intended to bring women footballers from Northern Cyprus to Turkey.
 However, this became impossible as an international embargo was imposed on the Turkish Republic of Northern Cyprus.
-Therefore, the two clubs, İstanbul Nurçelik Spor and Akdeniz Spor Birliği, were merged into Akdeniz Nurçelik Spor in the 2013–14 season. Çelik acts as the president of her club.
+Therefore, the two clubs, İstanbul Nurçelik Spor and Akdeniz Spor Birliği, were merged into Akdeniz Nurçelik Spor in the 2013–14 season. Çelik acted as the president of her club.

 Managerial career

-Galatasaray

 As of September 2021, Galatasaray Club established a women's football team and appointed Çelik as the coach.
-In the notification made on 10 August 2022, it was announced that the contract with Çelik, who served as the Technical Director in the 2021–22 season, has ended and the roads have parted.
+In the notification made on 10 August 2022, it was announced that the contract with Çelik, who served as the Technical Director in the 2021–22 season, concluded their tenure with the organization.